Jak II: Plot

-In Sandover Village, Jak, Daxter, Keira and Samos activate the mysterious Precursor Ring recovered from Gol's citadel (Note: As depicted in Jak and Daxter: The Precursor Legacy) using a vehicle known as a Rift Rider.
-This triggers the emergence of monstrous creatures, including a massive beast, forcing the group to flee through the Ring.
-The Rift Rider explodes, separating Jak and Daxter from Keira and Samos, and they crash-land in Haven City, a dystopian future ruled by the tyrannical Baron Praxis.
-Jak is captured by the Krimson Guards and subjected to brutal Dark Eco experiments for two years, transforming him into a vengeful figure capable of becoming Dark Jak.
+In Sandover Village, Jak, Daxter, Keira and Samos activate the mysterious Precursor Ring recovered from Gol and Maia's citadel (Note: As depicted in Jak and Daxter: The Precursor Legacy (2001)) using a Rift Rider vehicle.
+This triggers the emergence of monstrous creatures, including a massive beast searching for a "boy", forcing the group to flee through the Ring.
+The Rift Rider explodes, separating Jak and Daxter from Keira and Samos, and they crash-land 300 years into the future in Haven City, a dystopia ruled by the tyrannical Baron Praxis.
+Jak is captured by Praxis' police force, the Krimson Guards, and for two years he is subjected to brutal experiments infusing him with a substance known as Dark Eco.
+The experience transforms Jak into a vengeful figure capable of becoming Dark Jak.
 Daxter, after evading capture, infiltrates the fortress to rescue Jak, who breaks free using his new powers.

-In Haven City, Jak and Daxter encounter Kor, an old man with a mysterious green-haired boy, who informs them of Praxis' oppressive rule and directs them to the Underground, a resistance group commanded by Torn and led by a younger version of Samos.
-To prove their loyalty, Torn tasks them with missions like stealing the Baron's banner from Dead Town (the ruins of Sandover Village) and restoring water to the slums.
-During these missions, they discover Krimson Guards supplying Dark Eco to Metal Heads, the creatures that attacked Sandover Village.
-Jak's hatred for Praxis fuels his determination to undermine him.
+In Haven City, Jak and Daxter encounter Kor, an old man with a mysterious green-haired boy, who informs them of Praxis' oppressive rule and directs them to the Underground, a resistance group commanded by former Krimson Guard Torn and led by the Shadow (later revealed to be a younger version of Samos).
+After proving their loyalty by stealing Praxis' banner from Dead Town (the ruins of Sandover Village), Torn tasks them with missions that undermine the Baron, such as restoring water to the slums.
+During a mission to destroy an ammunition depot, they discover Krimson Guards supplying Dark Eco to Metal Heads, the creatures that attacked Sandover Village.

-Through Torn, the duo meets Krew, a shady saloon owner who supplies the Underground with weapons and hires the two for tasks like retrieving artifacts and eliminating Metal Heads.
-Krew reveals Praxis' arrangement with the Metal Heads, exchanging Eco for controlled attacks to justify his regime.
+Through Torn, the duo meets Krew, a shady saloon owner who supplies the Underground with weapons and hires the two for tasks like eliminating Metal Heads and retrieving artifacts.
+Krew reveals Praxis' arrangement with the Metal Heads, in which Praxis exchanges Eco for controlled Metal Head attacks on the city to justify his regime.
 Jak and Daxter also meet Ashelin, Praxis' daughter and a conflicted Krimson Guard member, who is investigating her father's search for the tomb of Haven City's legendary founder Mar.
 The tomb holds the Precursor Stone, a powerful artifact that Mar hid from the Metal Heads, the ancient enemy and destroyer of the Precursor civilization.
 Praxis seeks the Stone to solidify his power, while the Metal Heads, led by their Leader (the large creature that emerged from the Ring), aim to consume its energy.
 Meanwhile, Jak reconnects with Keira, now a mechanic and racer, who is building a new Rift Rider to return them to their time.